arrianj/keysmith/README.md

 * Keysmith takes three inputs, a first name, a last name, and optionally, a birthday.
 It will generate possible representations of the text values input for the fields, and saves them to a .txt file that Keysmith creates and saves to the local directory

-* You can set a minimum character requirement for results, and Keysmith will only save results that meet or exceed that requirement.
+* A minimum character requirement can be set for the output, and Keysmith will only save results that meet or exceed that requirement.
 With multiple single character representations being generated, this is a helpful feature to get rid of some noise in the dictionaries.

 ## License